Citigroup Increases American Campus Communities (NYSE:ACC) Price Target to $53.00

-American Campus Communities (NYSE:ACC) had its price objective lifted by Citigroup from $50.00 to $53.00 in a research note released on Tuesday morning, Analyst Price Targets reports.
-Citigroup currently has a neutral rating on the real estate investment trust’s stock.
+American Campus Communities (NYSE:ACC) had its target price boosted by Citigroup from $50.00 to $53.00 in a note issued to investors on Tuesday, Analyst Ratings Network reports.
+The firm presently has a “neutral” rating on the real estate investment trust’s stock.
+Citigroup’s target price indicates a potential upside of 4.08% from the company’s previous close.

-Several other equities analysts have also recently commented on ACC.
-Zacks Investment Research cut shares of American Campus Communities from a buy rating to a hold rating in a research report on Monday, August 2nd.
-Deutsche Bank Aktiengesellschaft upped their price target on American Campus Communities from $51.00 to $58.00 and gave the stock a buy rating in a report on Thursday, September 23rd.
-Finally, The Goldman Sachs Group began coverage on American Campus Communities in a research report on Thursday, September 23rd.
-They set a buy rating and a $57.00 price objective for the company.
-Three research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus price target of $51.22.
+A number of other analysts have also commented on the company.
+Zacks Investment Research lowered American Campus Communities from a “buy” rating to a “hold” rating in a report on Monday, August 2nd.
+Deutsche Bank Aktiengesellschaft increased their price objective on American Campus Communities from $51.00 to $58.00 and gave the company a “buy” rating in a research report on Thursday, September 23rd.
+Finally, The Goldman Sachs Group initiated coverage on American Campus Communities in a report on Thursday, September 23rd.
+They set a “buy” rating and a $57.00 price target on the stock.
+Two investment analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+Based on data from MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $51.22.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, August 27th.
-Shareholders of record on Monday, August 16th were paid a dividend of $0.47 per share.
-This represents a $1.88 annualized dividend and a yield of 3.78%.
-The ex-dividend date was Friday, August 13th.
-American Campus Communities’s dividend payout ratio is presently 94.95%.

-In other American Campus Communities news, EVP Cardenas Jorge De sold 8,555 shares of the business’s stock in a transaction on Tuesday, August 3rd.
-The shares were sold at an average price of $49.75, for a total transaction of $425,611.25.
-Following the sale, the executive vice president now directly owns 41,993 shares in the company, valued at approximately $2,089,151.75.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, EVP James E. Wilhelm III sold 4,742 shares of the business’s stock in a transaction dated Tuesday, July 20th.
-The stock was sold at an average price of $51.00, for a total transaction of $241,842.00.
-Following the sale, the executive vice president now directly owns 46,892 shares in the company, valued at approximately $2,391,492.
+In other news, EVP James E. Wilhelm III sold 4,742 shares of the stock in a transaction dated Tuesday, July 20th.
+The stock was sold at an average price of $51.00, for a total value of $241,842.00.
+Following the transaction, the executive vice president now directly owns 46,892 shares of the company’s stock, valued at $2,391,492.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Cardenas Jorge De sold 8,555 shares of the firm’s stock in a transaction that occurred on Tuesday, August 3rd.
+The stock was sold at an average price of $49.75, for a total transaction of $425,611.25.
+Following the transaction, the executive vice president now directly owns 41,993 shares of the company’s stock, valued at $2,089,151.75.
 The disclosure for this sale can be found here.
-Insiders own 0.95% of the company’s stock.
+0.95% of the stock is currently owned by insiders.

-Hedge funds have recently made changes to their positions in the company.
-Centersquare Investment Management LLC grew its stake in American Campus Communities by 230.2% in the 1st quarter.
-Centersquare Investment Management LLC now owns 5,393,515 shares of the real estate investment trust’s stock valued at $232,838,000 after acquiring an additional 3,759,884 shares during the last quarter.
-Morgan Stanley increased its position in American Campus Communities by 219.6% during the second quarter.
-Morgan Stanley now owns 1,689,910 shares of the real estate investment trust’s stock worth $78,953,000 after buying an additional 1,161,143 shares in the last quarter.
-Macquarie Group Ltd. lifted its position in shares of American Campus Communities by 1,501.8% in the second quarter.
-Macquarie Group Ltd. now owns 1,123,880 shares of the real estate investment trust’s stock valued at $52,507,000 after acquiring an additional 1,053,718 shares in the last quarter.
-Nuveen Asset Management LLC increased its position in American Campus Communities by 213.3% during the 1st quarter.
-Nuveen Asset Management LLC now owns 985,925 shares of the real estate investment trust’s stock worth $42,563,000 after purchasing an additional 671,188 shares in the last quarter.
-Finally, Millennium Management LLC boosted its stake in shares of American Campus Communities by 909.2% during the 2nd quarter.
-Millennium Management LLC now owns 743,263 shares of the real estate investment trust’s stock worth $34,725,000 after purchasing an additional 669,615 shares during the last quarter.
-Institutional investors and hedge funds own 91.32% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of ACC.
+Advisors Asset Management Inc. acquired a new stake in American Campus Communities during the 1st quarter worth about $34,000.
+Brown Brothers Harriman & Co. lifted its position in shares of American Campus Communities by 585.3% during the 2nd quarter.
+Brown Brothers Harriman & Co. now owns 795 shares of the real estate investment trust’s stock valued at $37,000 after buying an additional 679 shares in the last quarter.
+AGF Investments LLC acquired a new position in American Campus Communities during the second quarter worth $38,000.
+FMR LLC increased its position in shares of American Campus Communities by 1,518.3% during the first quarter.
+FMR LLC now owns 971 shares of the real estate investment trust’s stock worth $46,000 after purchasing an additional 911 shares in the last quarter.
+Finally, Spirit of America Management Corp NY acquired a new stake in American Campus Communities during the 2nd quarter worth $47,000.
+Institutional investors own 91.32% of the company’s stock.

 American Campus Communities Company Profile